ghurault/python-analysis-template/README.md

 The repository structure could be extended with:

-- `docs/` to store documentation, for example
-  - A simple API documentation of the `src` package could be generated using [pdoc](https://pdoc.dev/docs/pdoc.html), for example.
-  - A full project documentation could be generated using [mkdocs](https://www.mkdocs.org/) or [quartodoc](https://machow.github.io/quartodoc/get-started/overview.html).
 - subfolders in `data/` such as `data/raw/` for storing raw data.
 - `models/` to store model files.

+Finally, a full project documentation (beyond the API) could be generated using [mkdocs](https://www.mkdocs.org/) or [quartodoc](https://machow.github.io/quartodoc/get-started/overview.html).

 ### Related